-The graduate program in educational leadership requires 39 semester hours.
-Each candidate is required to complete a satisfactory research file paper related directly to some phase of the graduate program.
-Currently, a probationary certificate for assistant principal or principal is available upon completion of any 12 semester hours of the 21 hours of core courses.
-The probationary certificate requires a job offer and a year-long internship.
-It lasts for three years and is non-renewable.
-The courses are:
+A probationary certificate for assistant principal or principal is available upon completion of any 12 semester hours of the 21 hours of core courses.
+The probationary certificate requires a job offer and a probationary internship.
+The certificate is valid for three years and is non-renewable.

+The core courses are: